-Since our founding, Enplas Corporation has contributed to society by delivering creative value to the global markets through our specialization in precise processing of engineering plastics.
+Since our founding, Enplas Corporation has worked with customers around the world to contribute to develop a prosperous society by advancing the development of materials, process engineering, and evaluation technology, and by creating and mass-producing products previously thought impossible.
 Our Corporate Philosophy represents our business policies, spirit, and ethics of the Enplas Group, articulates our corporate mission to contribute to societal development, and lays out basic principles for corporate governance of the Enplas Group.
 By providing high value-added products and services that meet the needs of markets worldwide, we have become a global enterprise with operations in 14 countries and regions, with markets outside Japan accounting for 80% of consolidated sales.

 Businesses today face rising stakeholder expectations on information disclosure and business continuity measures, such as environmental, social and governance (ESG) initiatives and actions on the Sustainable Development Goals (SDGs).
 The Enplas Group, under the president’s leadership, has formulated a long-term vision connecting our core competencies to social issues, and is communicating with employees about the Group’s ESG initiatives.
 We are also advancing a project to enhance the overall performance of the Enplas Group in areas ranging from human capital development to the SDGs to next-generation factories.

 We are always pursuing something new and the success of our business depends on this.
 We’re planting seeds for future business through sustained research and development carried out within the trusting relationships we have built with customers and other institutions.

 As for our business portfolio, we focus on fields of business we define as essential* due to their role in supporting healthier, more secure ways of living.